elyra-ai/canvas/guide/index.md

 ## Installation

-You'll need to build your application with common canvas.
+You'll need to build your application with Elyra Canvas.

-* common-canvas requires react, react-dom, react-intl, and react-redux libraries to be installed.
+* Elyra Canvas requires react, react-dom, react-intl, and react-redux libraries to be installed.
 See peerDependencies in package.json for versions requirements.

 Use the command:
 ```sh